South-East Asian theatre of World War II: Indian Ocean naval campaigns 1942–1945

-Command structures
+Commands

-Allied command structure
+Allied

 At the start of the war the British forces in the area fell under at least three separate commands.
 General Sir Archibald Wavell, the Commander-in-Chief, India, directed the British and Indian Armies in India and Burma.
 Vice Admiral Sir Ralph Leatham, the Commander-in-Chief, East Indies, directed the Royal Navy's East Indies Station and the Royal Indian Navy.
 In November 1940 the Far East Command was established under Air Chief Marshal Robert Brooke-Popham based in Singapore.
 From 23 December 1941, Far East Command was commanded by Lieutenant-General Sir Henry Royds Pownall.
 Far East Command was responsible for Hong Kong, Malaya, Singapore and other British Far East possessions, and took over responsibility for Burma.
 It was responsible for military and air, but not naval, forces.

 A month after the outbreak of war with Japan on 7 December 1941, the Allied governments jointly appointed General Wavell as Supreme Allied Commander of all "American-British-Dutch-Australian" (ABDA) forces in South East Asia and the Pacific, from Burma to the Dutch East Indies.

 However, advances made by the Japanese over the next month split the ABDA forces in two.
 On 23 February 1942, with Malaya lost and the Allied position in Java and Sumatra precarious, ABDACOM was closed down and its headquarters in Java evacuated.
 Wavell returned to India to resume his position as C-in-C India where his responsibilities now included the defence of Burma.
 Burma (Burma Command and RAF forces there) had been included in Far East Command; reverted to direction by India; transferred to ABDA, but with India remaining responsible for administration; and then finally reverted back to command from India.